alcantariel/ocp-java-17/Chapter 02/README.md

 var perimeter = ((2 * height) + (2 * length));
 ```

-- the multiplication operator (*) has a higher precedence than the addition operator (+)
+- The multiplication operator (*) has a higher precedence than the addition operator (+)
-- the `height` and `length` are both multiplied by 2 before being added together
+- The `height` and `length` are both multiplied by 2 before being added together
-- the assignment operator (=) has the lowest order of precedence, so is performed last
+- The assignment operator (=) has the lowest order of precedence, so is performed last

 ### Order of Operator Precedence